 When your husband makes a sarcastic comment, be ready with an answer.

 The point of the following techniques is to make sure your husband understands that you will not let him get away with his behavior.
-There is no reason to humor your husband when his worst are designed to hurt you.
+There is no reason to humor your husband when his worst is designed to hurt you.
 Once he realizes that his sarcasm simply leads to more problems for him, he will try to curtail it.